 Science, Technology, Engineering, Art & Math

-Rumsey Hall’s STEAM Lab gives students a special place to think critically and to creatively solve real world problems through project based learning.
+Rumsey Hall’s Makerspace gives students a special place to think critically and to creatively solve real world problems through project based learning.
 STEAM initiatives engage students in cross-curricular learning experiences.
 Using traditional materials like paper and glue alongside modern technological devices, students form creative questions and design innovative solutions.

 Rumsey Hall is committed to providing students and teachers with tools to encourage academic exploration by affording easy access to technological resources.
 The goal is to teach students responsible and ethical use of technology to support learning.
 Technology transcends all disciplines and grade levels and is integral in the daily work routines of students, faculty and staff.